Sukooo/malonevi/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.dw-->
+See `LICENSE` for more information.dw